seantcaron/hostmonitor/README.md

 A server runs on a central collection point and accepts connections from the agent.
 Reports are read in, tokenized and written to a MySQL database.

+A separate hosts table is maintained, a record is created for each host that checks in with the collection point.
+Having a list of all hosts facilitates reporting.

 The server looks at the current and historic data in each host thread and will send notification e-mails to a specified address based on three criterion: